Fornaxian/pixeldrain_web/res/include/md/filesystem.md

    bisync](https://rclone.org/commands/rclone_bisync/) (bisync is experimental tech, don't use with important data)

+#### Rclone upload performance issue

+Under some circumstances rclone has trouble with reaching full upload speed when using the HTTP2 protocol (which is enabled by default).
+This is due to a [bug in the Go runtime](https://github.com/golang/go/issues/37373).
+If you are experiencing this then it might help to add the `--disable-http2` flag to your rclone commands.

 #### Rclone mount systemd service example

 To automatically mount your pixeldrain when logging in to your Linux OS you can